 Navy Federal Credit Union mortgage review

-The country’s largest credit union offers strong benefits for the military, but approvals can be slow
+The country’s largest credit union offers strong benefits for the military, but approvals can be slow.

-If you’re in the military now or have been in the past, Navy Federal could be a strong option to consider for your home loan needs.
-It offers a wide array of products and mortgages with 0% down and no PMI.
-Getting these benefits can take time though, and some say the approval process can be slow.
+If you’re in the military now, have been in the past or are an immediate family member of someone who’s served, Navy Federal Credit Union could be a strong option to consider for your home loan needs.
+It offers a wide array of products and mortgages with 0% down and no private mortgage insurance (PMI).

-|Loan products offered||Conventional, Jumbo, FHA, VA, HELOC, Refinance|
+|Loan products offered||Conventional, Jumbo, VA, Refinance, Home equity loan, HELOC|

 |Minimum credit score||Conventional: 620|